We take a look at the Central America Covid measures, curfews, and restrictions on the ground in each country as things stand right now.

 It’s worth noting here that all these rules are current – meaning they’re in place right now.

-But in the meantime, we hope this brief rundown helps.
-We’ll continue to update this article as situations change on the ground.
+In the meantime, we hope this brief rundown helps.
+We’ll continue to update this article as situations change on the ground around the region.

 James Dyde is the editor of centralamerica.com.
 He lives in Escazu, Costa Rica.